CDs and Merchandise

 In February 2016, the BPO once again visited Florida.
 This Florida Friends tour featured violinist Chloe Hanslip performing Tchaikovsky’s Violin Concerto.
 Brahms’ Symphony No. 2 was a gorgeous showcase for the powerful sound of the orchestra.
 Before the BPO took the show on the road, they performed it for their Buffalo audience, and that performance was captured for this recording.

 Works commissioned by today’s top composers expressly for the musicians of the BPO.
-Includes the Triple Trombone Concerto by Eric Ewazen, Concierto en Tango by Miguel del Aguila, and Songbook by Daron Hagen.
+Includes the Triple Trombone Concerto by Eric Ewazen, performed by Jonathan Lombardo, Tim Smith, and Jeffrey Dee; Concierto en Tango by Miguel del Aguila, performed by cellist Roman Mekinulov; and Songbook by Daron Hagen, performed by then-concertmaster Michael Ludwig.

 Edward Kennedy ‘Duke’ Ellington wrote some of the twentieth century’s greatest Big Band music, but he also wrote in a variety of forms.
 Includes “The River Suite,” “Three Black Kings,” “Harlem,” and his signature “Take the A Train” in addition to the title work.